 SUGGESTED METHOD FOR PREPARING RASTER FILES [Top]

-Avoid files created for web page use.
-These files are of low resolution and are designed to be viewed on a CRT monitor in a small size and to down load quickly.
+Avoid graphic files created for web page use.
+These files are of low resolution and are designed to be viewed on a CRT monitor in a small size and to load quickly.
 If you expect to use these files for anything larger than they were intended you will be disappointed with the quality of the output.
 In general, we can make your file bigger, we can't make it better.
 Listed below are our suggestions for file preparation.
 We have a good success rate using files that have been properly prepared.
 After you have prepared the file, bring or send it to us, and we will evaluate it and let you know the results.

 1. Make a working copy of your raster file so that you will not destroy your original.